ericoporto/ags-manual-wiki/TextParser.md

 Basically, you add words you want to use by right-clicking the list, and selecting "Add word".
-However, the real beauty of the parser is its ability to recognise synonyms - that is, two words that mean the same thing.
+However, the real beauty of the parser is its ability to recognize synonyms - that is, two words that mean the same thing.
 So, for example, if you wanted the player to type "look at fence", they might well type "look at wall" instead, if that's how they see the drawing.
 Or, a British person might type "colour" whereas an